art-framework/core/docs/developer/README.md

 > This makes it possible to use player and event actions in this trigger chain.
 > See the [target](target.md) and [configuration](/configuration/) documentation for more details on the topic.

-To register your trigger create an instance of it and pass it to the scope:
+To register your trigger simply add the class to the trigger provider and register your bukkit listeners.

 ```java
 @ArtModule("my-plugin")